Code-Institute-Submissions/2nd-milestone-project-coronavirus-report/README.md

 - As a user, I want a website that shows a summary about the new coronavirus.
 - As a user, I want a website that has a contact page, where I can express my questions or suggestions.

+### Design Process

+1. **Strategy Plane:** My goal in creating this project was to provide a platform for users to review information about the COVID-19 and check both the worldwide and any country situation, in a clear and simple way.

+2. **Scope:** For users, I wanted to offer relevant information for them, since this new coronavirus has burst into our lives in a very sudden way, and it is also a very current topic, therefore, it was necessary to show the situation that is lived worldwide and at the same time provide information from each country.
+To do this, I created a welcome page with quick access to the desired information, a page with different analyses displayed in order by date, so users can check if the curve is flattened or not.

+3. **Structure:** On the analylics page, I wanted to show them a series of charts displayed in 3 sections, the first one for global reports, showing information in 3 bar charts for covid cases, covid deaths and covid recoveries.
+The second for country reports, like the first one, shows 3 charts with the same relevant data as before, only with the difference that it will show a projection of cases.
+The third shows the same data as the first one, only with the difference that you can contrast the information between two countries.

+4. **Skeleton:**
+  - Home page wireframe.
+  - Analytics page page wireframe.
+  - COVID-19 Information page wireframe.
+  - Contact Us page wireframe.

+5. **Surface:** In general, blue tones were chosen for the navigation bar and footer, as it is a pleasant colour to look at.
+The font used for the website was the default Bootstrap, and a simple and practical design was chosen, making use of a hero image on the Home page and
+ 2 cover images for the COVID-19 Information and Contact Us pages.
+For the Analytics page, a white background color (#FFF) was used, to better display the graphics for the users to view.
+In the COVID-19 Information page, I opted to use bright colors and images, in order to attract the user's attention and to keep the information provided in his/her mind.
+For the Contact Us page, a white background was used, trying to be as minimalist as possible.

 ## Features

 ### Existing Features

 The project consists of 4 pages, which can be reached through the **navigation bar** with conventional placing of logo (top left).
 Each page has a **footer** with copyright information.
 The website is totally responsive.

 #### Home Page